 At the time of the Talkatone acquisition, the Company was obligated to pay additional amounts for certain deferred earn-out payments based upon the achievement of certain performance targets.
 The Company determined the fair market value of these earn-outs based on probability analysis.
 The fair market value and gross amount of these earn-out payments were \$1.0 million and \$2.2 million, respectively.
-The fair value measurement is based on significant inputs not observed in the market and thus represents a Level 3 measurement, which reflects the Company's own assumptions in measuring fair value.
+The fair value measurement is based on significant inputs not observed in the market and thus represents a Level 3 measurement.